LorBordin/cicero_ai/README.md

 ## 📜 License

 CiceroAI is available under the MIT License.
-See the LICENSE file for more details.